dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 #### Wearable Presets

-* do not affect Geometry.
+* Do not affect Geometry.

-* Can be used for
+* It can be used for object presets.

+* Useful for clothing materials.